PHP SDK quickstart

 Part 3: Run an A/B test

-This tutorial just guided you through a targeted delivery because it is the simplest flag rule.
-However, you often want to A/B test how users react to feature flag variations before you roll out a feature flag delivery.
+Part 2 of this tutorial guided you through a targeted delivery because it is the most straightforward flag rule.
+However, you often want to A/B test how users react to feature flag variations before you roll out a flag delivery.

-Now A/B test the "on" variation of your product_sort flag.
+For Part 3, you will run an A/B test on the On variation of your product_sort flag.

 1. Add event tracking